akhil1o1/akhil1o1/README.md

 ### I work with **MERN** stack to create end to end web applications.
 <!-- :eyes: I am looking for a MERN stack developer role. -->

-I have created multiple projects which includes react apps and fullstack mern apps.
+I have created multiple projects which include react apps and full stack mern apps.
 - :open_file_folder: My portfolio is available at https://akhilpanwar-portfolio.netlify.app/
 - :globe_with_meridians: I am currently working as a JavaScript developer at Prospectss.
 - :computer: I am currently learning redux and advance nodejs.